MRoth1910/Vesperale-Romanum/README.md

 EB Garamond is the body font (used for anything except the chant scores, for which the fonts are contained in the `gregoriotex` package that comes with a standard TeX distribution or is installed separately).

 The fonts are subject to revision since the original designer has returned; the initials font in particular is being completed, but this will take time.
-If and when
+If and when this changes, the new fonts will be added and an announcement made.